PrasannaAdiga/bookstore-app/README.md

            instance-id: ${spring.application.name}:${random.int[1,999999]}
  ```
  - Create a new folder 'config-repo' under the path 'src/main/resources' and create different yml files for each of the microservice with corresponding microservice's application name as file name.
 Keep all configurations related to different profile here.
+ - Also, create a common 'application.yml' file and add all the configuration details which are unique for all microservices

 #### Config Client
  - Add the dependency 'spring-cloud-starter-config' and 'spring-retry' in each of the microservices which needs to connect to Config Server